Frequently Asked Questions

 Will you ever write a Book #7, or a new series with the same characters?

 Probably not.
 Right from the start, I plotted out The Phoenix Files as one big story with a beginning, middle, and end.
 That story took six books to tell, and I feel like it ended with a pretty definite ending.
 If I ever did write another Phoenix Files book/series, it would only be because I’d come up with something I thought was just as original and compelling as the story I tried to tell the first time round; anything else would feel a bit too much like tacking extra events onto the end of a finished story.

 Is the Phoenix Files ever going to be made into a movie or a TV show?

 Maybe, although I wouldn’t hold your breath!
 Movies and TV shows are notoriously hard to get made, and someone would have to be willing to throw a lot of money at a Phoenix Files series to make it work.
-That said, after a few interesting discussions (which, at this stage, I can’t talk to you about) I would say the possibility has probably moved from a 0% chance to maybe a 5% chance.
-So that’s a step in the right direction at least!
+(Side note: If you are a rich movie studio who wants to adapt a series of young adult novels into a blockbuster movie franchise, CALL ME.)